-Title IX, in conjunction with the Campus SaVE Act, ensures that both parties in a reported event have an equal opportunity to be heard and participate in a grievance process.
-In addition, the Campus SaVE Act also requires that the University provide prevention and awareness programming and campaigns regarding sexual and interpersonal misconduct, including dating violence, domestic violence, and stalking.
+Title IX, in conjunction with the Clery Act, ensures that both parties in a reported event have an equal opportunity to be heard and participate in a grievance process.
+In addition, the Clery Act also requires that the University provide prevention and awareness programming and campaigns regarding sexual and interpersonal misconduct, including dating violence, domestic violence, and stalking.

-Consistent with Title IX and the Campus SaVE Act, Drake University has adopted the Sexual and Interpersonal Misconduct policy to prohibit sexual harassment and sexual violence, as well as other related types of interpersonal misconduct.
+Consistent with Title IX and the Clery Act, Drake University has adopted the Sexual and Interpersonal Misconduct Policy to prohibit sexual harassment and sexual violence, as well as other related types of interpersonal misconduct.
 Drake’s policy covers all students, employees, and third parties whose actions affect the University’s educational and working environment, regardless of sex, sexual orientation, or gender identity.
 The policy also covers conduct both on and off campus that affects the University environment or mission.

 Drake offers staff and resources to support those who experience sexual and interpersonal misconduct as well as reporting, investigation, and adjudication processes to address complaints.
-Prevention and education are available through staff as well as student groups on campus.
+Prevention and education including bystander intervention are available through staff as well as student groups on campus.